 In Tableau, we can perform Grouping in multiple ways.
 In the first method, a tooltip, like a window, will display when you select the various records or values from the report.
 From that, Please Click the Group Members button, as shown in the screenshot below.

 Once you click on the button, tableau will automatically group those items.
 That’s it.
 We have done this.
-Here, We were unable to see the Axis labels, so let us flip or rotate the chart.
+Here, we could not see the Axis labels, so let us flip or rotate the chart.

 You can see the products.